TobiasRoth/AuthoreaOffline/README.md

 Authorea created a repository on my Github account [here](https://github.com/j-faria/Authorea-Offline).
 The default article has some `.tex` files, a `bibliography` folder and a `figures` folder.
 It also has the all-mighty `layout.md` file which is very important!

+We can go ahead and clone this repository and/or edit the `.tex` files online.
+Every change should be updated to the Authorea article.
+But we have no way to compile the code offline.